Iwan-Rahman/etch-a-sketch/README.md

 The audio files were taken from Pixabay.

 chillmore:
-Happiness
+Happiness,
-Lofi Vibes
+Lofi Vibes,
-Study
+Study,
-The Garden of Bliss
+The Garden of Bliss,
-The Weekend
+The Weekend,
 Uplifting Mood

 Pixabay: